 A careful freedom-to-operate research analysis for a specific country always takes into account internationally and regionally submitted patent applications, as national IP rights may result from these applications.

-If the freedom to operate is restricted
+And if the freedom to operate is restricted?

 If a company identifies a potentially dangerous intellectual property right during a freedom-to-operate analysis, this can have significant implications for strategic management decisions.
 In some cases, the development of a product may have to be discontinued due to opposing patents.